Chateau Dalem 2018

-The Dalem Vineyard was founded in 1610 and stayed in the same family for more than three centuries.
-As a result of divisions between inheritors, the wineyard and the house were sold to Michel Rullier in 1955.
-Like his predecessors, Michel Rullier has attached the greatest importance to improving the quality of this wine. .
+The Dalem Vineyard was founded in 1610 and stayed in the same family for over three centuries.
+As a result of divisions between inheritors, the vineyard and the house were sold to Michel Rullier in 1955.
+Like his predecessors, Michel Rullier has attached the most significant importance to improving the quality of this wine.

 An elegant nose of flowers, plums, red berries and cedar.
-It's medium-bodied with silky texture.
-Shows balance and finesse, supported by polished tannins and a pretty drive.
+It's medium-bodied with a silky texture.
+It shows balance and finesse, supported by polished tannins and a pretty drive.
 Lovely all around.
 Try after 2023.